USTA And Michael Graves Architecture & Design Unveil New Court Furniture For US Open Tennis Championships

 Blaser holds a Master of Architecture degree from the University of Maryland and a Bachelor of Science degree in mechanical engineering from Bucknell University.

 A member of the firm since 2001, Ligas has played an integral role on the architectural and design teams for numerous signature projects.
 He also was Design Phase Project Architect for the Nile Corniche (St. Regis Hotel Cairo), a 1.9 million square foot mixed-use development in Cairo, Egypt.
 Other representative projects include the Louwman National Automobile Museum, The Hague, Netherlands; the Design Institute, Nishinippon University, Kitakyushu, Japan; and the U.S. Embassy Compound chancery office building and housing in Seoul, Korea.

-Ligas is currently the architect leading Fannie Mae’s nationwide workplace transformation projects and headquarters in Washington, D.C.
+Ligas is currently the architect leading a Financial Services Company’s nationwide workplace transformation projects and headquarters in Washington, D.C.
 He holds a Bachelor of Architecture degree from the University of Miami.

 James Wisniewski, AIA, NCARB, LEED AP